PacktPublishing/Mastering-Quickbooks-2023-Fourth-Edition/Errata.md

 ## Chapter 04, page 93, Section: Merging accounts in QBO
 In this section, under numbered bullet (3), when inserting account information, there is a typo-error in the **Account name** field.
 It should be `Office Supplies & Software` in _Figure 4.22_.
 It will also be changed in the line below the figure.
-"In our example, this would be `Office Supplies & Sofware`".
+"In our example, this would be `Office Supplies & Software`".